TurboVega/agon-vdp/src/src/docs/otf_bitmap.md

 the next scan line.
 Thus, it is possible to provide colors for every pixel in the bitmap, using a single command.

+The "n" parameter is the number of pixels.

 ## Set masked bitmap pixels
 <b>VDU 23, 30, 133, id; x; y; n; c0, c1, c2, ...</b> : Set masked bitmap pixels